bmguillo/NLC_JobRecommendations_HR/README.md

 - Creation of a training set of data by uploading raw CSV data and doing [data cleansing](https://dataplatform.cloud.ibm.com/docs/content/wsj/refinery/refining_data.html#refine) in data refinery  to build sample set of data for training(better accuracy through shorter test, final training set file should contain sample classifiers and sample questions/statements to be classified
+    - Remove irrelevant data not needed to train
     - Cleanup invalid data
     - Remove excess data (only need sample)
     - Merge columns